kijuchihe/tutorials/web/python/django/django/creating-custom-user.md

 # Creating a Custom User In Django

-There are situations where you may want to add extra features to the already built user model in django
+There are situations where you may want to add extra features to the already built user model in django or you would like to create a completely new user model

 > In the models.py, we create the `User` model and the User model manager
 > `UserManager` (for managing the model and adding functionality to it)